 This topic describes Google Chrome settings required by TestComplete for automated web testing.
 Make sure to configure Chrome in this way on all computers where you are going to record and run tests.

 The SmartBear Test Extension provides support for recording and playing back web tests in Chrome.
-This extension is installed automatically when you install TestComplete.
+This extension is installed and enabled automatically when you install TestComplete.

-To verify that the extension is installed and enabled, look at the Chrome navigation bar - you should see the TestComplete icon there.
+To verify that the extension is installed and enabled, look at the browser navigation bar — you should see the TestComplete icon there.

 If the icon does not appear, navigate to chrome://extensions and make sure that SmartBear Test Extension is enabled.
 If the extension is not listed, install it manually.

-If you want to test local pages (file://...) or pages in incognito mode, you need to change the extension settings:
+To test local pages (file://...) or pages in incognito mode:

 From the Chrome menu, select More Tools and then select Extensions.